Patch-lnd/Basketball-accesories-website/README.md

 I  did an online basketball shop first as to train on how to make such sites for me to be able to do an excellent one when ready
 This site inspired me because when doing it i was dreaming about having each of them and that motivated me to follow my projects
 So hope i have this the 2 years coming on .
+But note that you can't really buy any of this articles because it's a front end .